 As a high miler, I couldn’t ask for anything more from my sled.
 That’s exciting for any snowmobilers in the market for a new sled this winter.
 This REV-XS platform sled is back with all its advanced features like Pilot TS Adjustable Skis, rMotion Rear Suspension with Air Ride, RAS 2 Front Suspension and an Ice Ripper XT Track.
 What’s more, a new heated seat became standard since 2017!
 And that means I get to ride this great snowmobile again with a warm butt.
 And that my comments are still relevant for your 2020 sledding buying decision.

 Enduro Engine Choices

-To further customize the 2017 Ski-Doo Renegade Enduro for my long distance touring needs, I added many Ski-Doo accessories.
-An extra high windshield with side deflectors and mirror kit.
+To further customize the 2019 Ski-Doo Renegade Enduro for my long distance touring needs, I added many Ski-Doo accessories.
+An adjustable high windshield with side deflectors and mirror kit.
 A full body skid plate, tunnel scratchers, LinQ brackets, handle bar muffs, auxiliary LED light, and a glove box extension.
 No wonder the Renegade Enduro proved itself as my ultimate touring sled.
-And that’s exactly why I’m going with the new one pictured below for 2018!
+And that’s exactly why I’m going with the new one pictured below for 2020!

 Check out other product reviews.